How to roll out e-learning for health in the workplace

 Basically, e-learning for health is an online service for those who wish to develop health skills, or knowledge to benefit their health.
 It’s a platform where you can learn all about health online, not just to cater to your post-festive guilt, but to learn for life.
+They can be a valuable part of any employee assistance programme.

 An e-learning for health course aims to improve the participants knowledge, skills and confidence when dealing with health-related issues.
 This can be work related, or can cover wider areas outside of their profession.